jacksongoode/NIME-proceedings-analyzer/README.md

 publication, please acknowledge its authors by adding a reference to:

-J. Goode, S. Fasciani, A Toolkit for the Analysis of the NIME Proceedings Archive, submitted to 2022 International Conference on New Interfaces for Musical Expression, Auckland, New Zealand, 2022.
+J. Goode, S. Fasciani, A Toolkit for the Analysis of the NIME Proceedings Archive, in 2022 International Conference on New Interfaces for Musical Expression, Auckland, New Zealand, 2022.
 ```